cechandler/dissertation-paper/dissertation/diss-outline.md

     - fourth movement: polymeter and various subsets
 - Exmaples of organicism, concretism, and descriptive
 - Connections to Other Music
     - *Winternacht*
         - musical material
             - punctuated gestures
             - horn call at end of third mvmt close to *Winternacht*'s first and fourth mvmts
                 - same articulation and triadic material
         - formal similarity
             - material returning in another movement
             - movement picking up where the last left off (can't remember why I said this??)
     - *Ten Preludes* and *Flowersongs*
         - ending with a clearly neo-classical movement
     - *Wald*

 Movement I Tempo Canons

-\singlespacing

 |      |                             |                             |                              |                             |                             |                             |
 |:----:|:---------------------------:|:---------------------------:|:----------------------------:|:---------------------------:|:---------------------------:|:---------------------------:|
 | Fl 1 | 3$\frac{1}{3}$ \quarterNote |       3 \quarterNote        |        3 \quarterNote        | 4$\frac{1}{3}$ \quarterNote | 4$\frac{2}{3}$ \quarterNote |                             |
 | Fl 2 |       3 \quarterNote        | 1$\frac{2}{3}$ \quarterNote |        3 \quarterNote        | 1$\frac{2}{3}$ \quarterNote | 4$\frac{1}{3}$ \quarterNote | 4$\frac{2}{3}$ \quarterNote |
 | Fl 3 |       3 \quarterNote        | 1$\frac{2}{3}$ \quarterNote | 10$\frac{2}{3}$ \quarterNote |                             |                             |                             |

-\doublespacing

 ## *Wald*
-- Background and instrumentation
+### Background and instrumentation
 - co-commission
 - world premieres
 - instrumentation and use of bass instruments
     - scordatura harp
     - double horn in f/Bb?
     - bass trumpet played by the trombone player
 - seating plan introduction
 - **questions**
     - any changes made between two performances?

-- Connections to other music (good place for this discussion?)
+### Connections to other music (good place for this discussion?)
 - *Winternacht* and connection to Beethoven's *Moonlight Sonata* (from Ernste)
 - *Schnee* and connection to Bach canons and *Contrapunctus* (from discussion of Abrahamsen, **need to find source**)
 - *Wald* and connection to Schumann's *Waldenszen* (from program note and hopefully more from **Abrahamsen**)

-- Form
+### Form
 - series of variations

-- Spatial layout
+### Spatial layout
 - connection to call and response
 - connection to orchestration

 # Part Three: Analysis of *Wald*
 ## Introduction, Variation 1, and Variation 2